RainbowMiner/RainbowMiner/README.md

 - The miner Excavator mines on NiceHash pool, only
 - Miners Excavator & Excavator1.4.4 run in their own miner window, even if you select to hide miner windows.
 - Each miner's algorithm can be fine tuned for each device in your mining rig

+### Custom miners

+A miner that RainbowMiner does not ship can be added as a custom miner: open **Config > Custom Miners** in the web interface at [localhost:4000](http://localhost:4000), enter where to download the program, how to start it and how the hashrate can be read, list its algorithms and save.
+RainbowMiner downloads the binary into `Bin\Custom-<Name>`, benchmarks it and includes it in the profit switching like any built-in miner.
+HiveOS custom miner flight sheets can be pasted into the import dialog, the pool of the sheet becomes a userpool.
+The definitions live in `Config\customminers.config.txt`.
+Everything about the fields, the command line placeholders and the hashrate parsing is explained in [Doc/CUSTOMMINERS.md](Doc/CUSTOMMINERS.md).

 ### Special finetuning